Ado (singer): Growing international success: 2022–present

 In December 2023, Ado released her first utattemita (歌ってみた) album, Ado's Utattemita Album, which included covers of Ringo Sheena's "Tsumi to Batsu", PinocchioP's "God-ish", Akina Nakamori's "Kazari ja Nai no yo Namida wa", and TK's "Unravel".
 The album went on to peak at number two on the Oricon Albums chart and number one on the Billboard Japan Hot Albums chart.

 On April 27 and 28, 2024, Ado held two solo live performances called "Shinzou (心臓, shinzou)" at the Japan National Stadium, becoming the first solo female artist to do so.

 On June 26, 2024, the idol group Phantom Siita, which Ado produced, made their debut with the single "Otomodachi".

 In July 2024, Ado released her second studio album, Zanmu.
 Preceded by 14 singles, the album debuted at number one on both the Oricon and Billboard Japan charts.
 Zanmu became Ado's fourth consecutive number one album on the Japan Hot Albums chart and her second number one album on the Oricon Albums chart.

 In October 2024, Ado announced her second world tour, the Hibana World Tour, taking place from April to August 2025 across multiple continents.
+Drawing over 500,000 attendees across 33 cities worldwide, the tour has been credited as the largest global tour by a Japanese artist.

 On December 16, 2024, Imagine Dragons released a remix of their song "Take Me to the Beach" featuring Ado.

 In February 2025, it was announced that Ado would take part in the tribute compilation album Meikyo: Tribute to Akina Nakamori, which includes her cover of Nakamori's 1984's single "Jukkai (1984)".
 In addition, she was also appointed as a brand ambassador for Georgia Coffee.
 Her song "Bouquet for Me" was featured as the commercial theme song, and she also participated in the commercial as the narrator.
+In April, Ado released her first greatest hits album, Ado's Best Adobum.

 In July 2025, Ado was ranked as the most-streamed Japanese artist outside of Japan in Spotify's mid-year rankings, with nearly 80% of her streams coming from outside of Japan.
 It marked the first time she topped the category, ending Yoasobi's four-year streak in the position.

 On July 10, Ado announced that she will be having her first-ever dome tour, Yodaka, to wrap up her 5th debut anniversary with shows in Japan big cities such as Tokyo and Osaka.